-A Board of five Trustees oversees the Trust: M. Yaqub Mirza, Iqbal Unus, Miles Davis, Ronald Fielding, and Nicholas Kaiser.
+A Board of five Trustees oversees the Trust: M. Yaqub Mirza, Miles K. Davis, Ronald H. Fielding, Firas J. Al-Barzinji, and Nicholas F. Kaiser.
 The Trustees establish policies as well as review and approve contracts and their continuance.
 The Trustees also elect the officers, authorize the payment of any dividend or capital gain distribution, and serve on committees of the Trust.
-Trustees serve for the lifetime of the Trust or until reaching the mandatory retirement age, death, resignation, removal, or non re-election by the shareowners.
+Trustees serve for the lifetime of the Trust or until their retirement, death, resignation, removal, or non re-election by the shareowners.
 The Trustees annually appoint officers for one-year terms.